s2-ktran/s2-iac-ec2-kafka/README.md

 ### Teardown

-Once you are finished using the project, use the following command to delete the associated resources.
+Once you are finished using the project, delete the notebook and the associated workspace group and databases.
+Use the following command to delete the associated EC2 resources.

 ```bash
 ./scripts/teardown.sh